 Even after you retire, you still need an emergency fund.
 You will still need to replace broken appliances, restore your car, and do home maintenance.
 You must have an emergency fund to prevent rapidly blowing through your retirement funds.
 Make sure you have money set aside in your retirement plan to cover unexpected costs.

 In retirement, housing will probably be a significant expense, but there are several ways to cut your monthly housing costs drastically.
 By paying off your mortgage, you may reduce your monthly payments to only taxes and insurance.
+On a related note, check out my mortgage calculator.
+It’s built right into Google Sheets.

-Another choice is to move to substantially less expensive property, freeing up personal savings to boost your retirement fund.
+Another choice is to move to a substantially less expensive property, freeing up personal savings to boost your retirement fund.
 Your maintenance and tax costs might be decreased if you move into a smaller home in a less expensive neighborhood.

 Although senior individuals frequently qualify for additional tax advantages, some new taxes impact retirees.
 After age 72, distributions from tax-deferred retirement accounts are necessary to avoid a severe 50% tax penalty.